Where does MadeToPrint store information

 This might be caused by settings from a more recent MadeToPrint version, or the file got corrupted.
 You may fix the file by opening it in a plaintext editor and remove all illegal characters (e.g. "

 ¿") in front of

 MadeToPrint writes into a logfile that might help to find more information about an error.
-The logfile is called MadeToPrint.log and is located in the MadeToPrint Prefences folder in a subfolder called
+The logfile is called MadeToPrint.log and is located in the MadeToPrint Preferences folder mentioned above in a subfolder called Logfiles.

 Once the logfile exceeds 10MB, it is moved to MadeToPrint_001.log (if this file already exists, it is deleted before) and a new MadeToPrint.log is written.
 This ensures to have the latest 10MB of logs available at all times, but also don't take too much disk space.